ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.mielecloudservice/README.md

 * (grizzelbee) Fixed bug in config interface introduced during password encryption that config values aren't loaded properly

 ### 1.0.1 (2020-02-04)
-* (grizzelbee) Fixes in environment for getting Adapater into the Repo
+* (grizzelbee) Fixes in environment for getting adapter into the Repo
-* (grizzelbee) Passwords are stored encyrpted now
+* (grizzelbee) Passwords are stored encrypted now

 ### 1.0.0 (2020-02-03)
 * (grizzelbee) renamed to MieleCloudService to get the ability to publish; the old Name is still blocked by hash99
-* (grizzelbee) Rewritten adapter from scratch - therefor it's incompatible with prior versions and needs to be installed freshly.
+* (grizzelbee) Rewritten adapter from scratch - therefore it's incompatible with prior versions and needs to be installed freshly.
 * (grizzelbee) Fix: fixed all build-errors
 * (grizzelbee) Fix: Fixed "NRefreshToken is not a function"-Bug
-* (grizzelbee) Chg: removed Push-API checkbox (may be introduced newly when API supports this)
+* (grizzelbee) Chg: removed Push-API checkbox (maybe introduced newly when API supports this)
 * (grizzelbee) Chg: New Icon
-* (grizzelbee) New: added support for Non german Miele-Accounts (ALL should be included)
+* (grizzelbee) New: added support for non-german Miele-Accounts (ALL should be included)
-* (grizzelbee) Completely new layout of datapoints
+* (grizzelbee) Complete new layout of datapoints
 * (grizzelbee) Devicetypes are grouped now

 ### 0.9.1 (2019-07-26)